Rowlinsons Banner Image

 Contact Our Civil Partnership Solicitors

 Rowlinsons Solicitors are here to help with any unmarried couples legal advice, including pre-civil partnership agreements.
-Our specialist Civil Partnership Solicitors are accredited members of the Law Society's Family Law panel.
+Our specialist Civil Partnership Solicitors are members of Resolution.
 We pride ourselves on our approachable, friendly and professional legal team.

 Our aim is to achieve amicable resolutions to ensure the best start to your civil partnership.
 We have years of experience in resolving issues, and drafting agreements that all parties are satisfied with.